yuhaoz2/yuhaoz2.github.io/content/publication/zhang-2020-software/index.md

 ---
-title: 'A software architecture for autonomous taxiing of aircraft'
+title: 'A Software Architecture for Autonomous Taxiing of Aircraft'

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here